supposedly/nutshell/documents/PYTHON-EXTENSIONS.md

     - `directives`: A dict of directive->value for the current rule
-    - `table`: The whole Table object itself, from which all of the above are accessible (more roundaboutily, though) Additionally, macro functions are run through the same `typecast()` function used by [ergo](https://github.com/eltrhn/ergo) (mentioned under "Typecasting goodies" in the README), which means they can be type-hinted to convert an argument from one datatype (typically `str`) to a more-useful one.
+    - `table`: The whole Table object itself, from which all of the above are accessible (more roundaboutily, though) Additionally, macro functions are run through the same `typecast()` function used by [ergo](https://github.com/eltrhn/ergo) (mentioned under "Callbacks" in the README), which means they can be type-hinted to convert an argument from one datatype (typically `str`) to a more-useful one.

 The `transitions` argument will be passed a list of `FinalTransition` objects. `FinalTransition` is a `list` subclass (meaning